64bitpandas/cs61b-notes/README.md

 \(If you are looking at this in github, go to [cs61b.bencuan.me](https://cs61b.bencuan.me) for a much better experience!\)

-This is a **non-comprehensive** guide to data structures, specifically topics covered in [CS61B](https://inst.eecs.berkeley.edu/~cs61b).
+This is a **non-comprehensive** guide to data structures written with an intention to supplement learning and reviewing of Berkeley's [CS61B](https://inst.eecs.berkeley.edu/~cs61b) material.
 Main topics include:

 * Object oriented programming basics
 * Abstract data types